WeizheGuo/AI-Checkergame/README.md

 # AI-Checkergame
-AI checkergame using alpha-beta pruning
+AI checkergame using alpha-beta pruning and iterative deepening based on a ASCII board